-The Proteomics and Metabolomics Facility provides state-of-the-art mass spectrometry analysis of proteins and metabolites for both basic and clinical cancer research.
-We strive to serve all internal and external investigators by providing access to mass-spectrometry based proteomics and metabolomics technologies and services.
+The Proteomics Facility provides state-of-the-art mass spectrometry analysis of proteins for both basic and clinical cancer research.
+We strive to serve all internal and external investigators by providing access to mass-spectrometry based proteomics technologies and services.

 What is Proteomics?